Methadone Treatment Centers in Idaho

 Medically reviewed by Sarah Mitchell, LCSWLast reviewed: April 2026

-Our directory lists 6 methadone clinics across Idaho, with the largest concentrations in Boise (2), Pocatello (1) and Nampa (1).
+Our directory lists 9 methadone clinics across Idaho, with the largest concentrations in Boise (2), Coeur d Alene (1) and Meridian (1).

 Methadone is a long-acting opioid medication used to treat opioid use disorder by eliminating withdrawal symptoms and cravings without producing a high.
 It is dispensed through federally certified Opioid Treatment Programs (OTPs) under strict SAMHSA and state regulations.